SamG101-Developer/SPP-Primer-2/Writerside/topics/5-4-Function-Types.md

 ## `FunMov`

-A method with a `self` or `mut self` parameter is a `FunMov` function, as it consumes its `self` environment.
+A method with a `self` or `mut self` parameter is a `FunMov` function, as it consumes the `self` environment.
 This means that the object that owns this method will be consumed by the method, and non-accessible after the function has returned.
 This is useful for functions that need to take ownership of the object, such as destructors.

 ## `FunMut`

-A method with a `&mut self` parameter is a `FunMut` function, as it mutably borrows its `self` environment.
+A method with a `&mut self` parameter is a `FunMut` function, as it mutably borrows the `self` environment.
 This means that the object that owns this method will be mutably borrowed, and can be used again after the function has returned.
 This is useful for functions that need to modify the object that they belong to, for reasons such as updating internal state.

 ## `FunRef`

-A method with a `&self` parameter is a `FunRef` function, as it borrows its `self` environment.
+A method with a `&self` parameter is a `FunRef` function, as it borrows the `self` environment.
 This means that the object that owns this method will be borrowed, and can be used again after the function has returned.
 Free functions, ie functions that do not have a `self` parameter, are also `FunRef` functions.